Koszul self duality of manifolds: Parametrized spectra

 In this section, we review basic notions of parametrized spectra necessary to finish translating Klein's work on the Spivak normal fibration.
 We use the construction of parametrized orthogonal spectra due to May-Sigurdsson \cite{may_sigurdsson_2006}.
 These parametrized spectra have a complex homotopy theory, which we will use only a fraction of.

 \begin{dfn} For $X \in \mathrm{Top}$, the category $\mathrm{Top}_X$ of ex-spaces over $X$ has objects given by retractions to $X$, i.e. diagrams

 such that $r_Z \circ s_Z = \mathrm{Id}_X$.
 We call $Z$ the total space and $X$ the base space.
-A map of ex-spaces is given by a map of total spaces covering the identity of the base so the obvious diagrams commute. \end{dfn}
+A map of ex-spaces is given by a map of total spaces covering the identity of the base so that the obvious diagrams commute. \end{dfn}

-When referring to ex-spaces, we will usually leave the section implicit and often the retraction if there is no confusion.
+When referring to ex-spaces, we will usually leave the section implicit and often the retraction as well if there will be no confusion.
 We will need some basic constructions in the category ex-spaces in order to make constructions in the category of parametrized spectra.
 Given an ex-space $E \rightarrow X$ and a map $f: Y \rightarrow X$, we shall denote the pullback ex-space over $Y$ by $f^*(E)$.
 If $f$ is an inclusion, we will sometimes write $E|_Y$.
 If $Y$ is a point, this is referred to as a fiber.

 \begin{dfn} The external smash product $E \bar\wedge F$ of an ex-space $E$ over $X$ and an ex-space $F$ over $Y$ is given by